Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 > User: Evaluate the conclusions you drew from the previous prompt.
 Determine which sections need a "Result" preview to be understood.
 >
-> Assistant: Great question.
-Let me critically evaluate each category and determine where a __rendered preview__ is essential for comprehension vs. where the syntax speaks for itself.
+> Assistant: Let me critically evaluate each category and determine where a __rendered preview__ is essential for comprehension vs. where the syntax speaks for itself.
 >
 > - Beginner — Low need for previews
 > - Intermediate — Mixed need